digitalglueuk/wordpress-dev-fe-task/README.md

 ### What We Expect
 We expect you to deliver a document with your insights and suggestions for each of the three websites.
 This document should provide a clear analysis of design strengths and weaknesses and offer constructive feedback for improvement.

+### Submission
+Simply create a Google Doc file and send us the link.

 ---